awi-esc/Datasets.jl/README.md

 ## Roadmap

 Before the package is stabilized, the following points must be addressed (implemented or rejected), mainly related to the `DataManifest.add()` function:
-- automatically update an actual data manifest file (instead of currently just reading from it, or writing on demand)?
-- perhaps use Project.toml to store the data when is used, like `Pkg.add`?
 - better handle the archives (.zip), e.g. download a full zenodo archive like `https://zenodo.org/api/records/15230504/files-archive`, from the "Download All" button on [this page](https://zenodo.org/records/15230504) -> must be up to the user to decide to extract (or not extract) a voluminous archive.

 ## Why DataManifest.jl ?